Why Underpricing Costs $150K+ per Year: The Margin Mistake That Keeps You Stuck at $50K

 Recovery cost: ~$3K in client communication and transition support

-New reality: $4,200 per client vs. $1,800 = 133% revenue increase + freed capacity for premium growth
+New reality: $4,200 per client instead of $1,800, which is a 133% revenue increase plus extra capacity to grow with premium clients.

-If Month 6-12 (Sustained Underpricing):
+If Month 6-12 (Sustained Underpricing)

 Recovery Protocol: